SushritPasupuleti/SushritPasupuleti/README.md

     "Single Page Applications",
     "Full Stack Applications",
   ],
-  currentProject: "Working on A ChatBot Platform and a Time Slot Based Hospital Reservation System", };
+  currentProject: "Working on skillShack(⚡); - A platform for software professionals to showcase their projects", };
 ```